doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

   - Available in the software center
   - https://github.com/hardinfo2/hardinfo2
 - hw-probe
-  - create a snapshot of your computer's hardware state and logs; checks operability of devices and returns a url to view the probe of the computer; suggets proper Linux kernel verion for devices missing a driver
+  - create a snapshot of your computer's hardware state and logs; checks operability of devices and returns a url to view the probe of the computer; suggests proper Linux kernel version for devices missing a driver
   - https://github.com/linuxhw/hw-probe
   - there are a variety of ways to run a probe